theoremreach/slate/source/index.md

 When you are ready to go live, please contact us for a live api token.
 Update your routes to point to https://api.theoremreach.com.
 Please note the use of SSL/HTTPS for production.

+Don't hesitate to reach out to admin@theoremreach.com with any questions that arise as part of the implementation!
+We're happy to help!

 # Authentication

 We use HTTPS combined with an access_key to enforce access controls to secure resources.